haiwen/seafile-admin-docs/manual/setup/helm_chart_cluster.md

     !!! tip "About version of *Seafile Helm Chart* and *Seafile*" The version of Seafile Helm Chart is same as the major version of Seafile, i.e.:

-        - latest Seafile: 12.0.9
+        - Seafile version: 13.0
-        - latest Seafile Helm Chart release: 12.0
+        - Helm Chart release: 13.0.4

-        By default, it will follow the latest Chart and the latest Seafile
+        Use an explicit chart version, such as `13.0.4`, for reproducible deployments.
+The unversioned `13.0` package may be updated with a newer chart revision.

 3. Upgrade release to a new version